-- /oneM2M/resp/<originator>/<receiver> - "oneM2M" is a literal string identifying the topic as being used by oneM2M. - <receiver> is the SP-relative-AE-ID or SP-relative-CSE-ID of the Receiver (AE, Transit CSE or Hosting CSE), omitting any leading "/"s and replacing any other "/" characters with ":" characters. - <originator> is the SP-relative-AE-ID or SP-relative-CSE-ID of the entity that sent the corresponding request, omitting any leading "/"s and replacing any other "/" characters with ":" characters. - "resp" is a literal string identifying this as a response.
+- /oneM2M/resp/<originator>/<receiver>/<type> - "oneM2M" is a literal string identifying the topic as being used by oneM2M. - <receiver> is the SP-relative-AE-ID or SP-relative-CSE-ID of the Receiver (AE, Transit CSE or Hosting CSE) on the Mca or Mcc reference point, omitting any leading "/"s and replacing any other "/" characters with ":" characters. - <receiver> is the Absolute-CSE-ID of an IN-CSE on the Mcc' reference point, replacing the leading "//" with ":" and replacing any other "/" characters with ":" characters. - <originator> is the SP-relative-AE-ID or SP-relative-CSE-ID of the entity that sent the corresponding request on the Mca or Mcc reference point, omitting any leading "/"s and replacing any other "/" characters with ":" characters. - <originator> is the Absolute-CSE-ID of an IN-CSE on the Mcc' reference point, replacing the leading "//" with ":" and replacing any other "/" characters with ":" characters. - "resp" is a literal string identifying this as a response. - <type> is "xml", "json" or "cbor" indicating the MQTT payload data type as described in clause 6.5.4.